rzah60/keepers-realm/Planning/ProjectPlan.md

 ### ✅ Phase 1: Main Menu & Campaign Management
 * **Status:** Done
-* **Details:**
-    * ✅ A functional `main_menu.tscn` scene exists.
-    * ✅ "New Campaign" and "Load Campaign" buttons are fully implemented.
-    * ✅ The `Campaign.cs` Resource class is defined and used as the central data container.
-    * ✅ The system for saving and loading Campaign resources is in place and functional.
-    * ✅ The "Return to Main Menu" button correctly uses a dirty flag to conditionally show a confirmation dialog.

 ### ✅ Phase 2: The Core Campaign Tracker
 * **Status:** Done

+### ✅ Phase 3: In-App Entity Management
+* **Status:** Done

+### ✅ Phase 4: Backend API & Session Management
+* **Status:** Done

+### 🟡 Phase 5: React Player Frontend
+* **Status:** In Progress
 * **Details:**
-    * ✅ The tabbed interface (`TabContainer`) is implemented in `main.tscn`.
-    * ✅ Scrollable `ItemList`s for Investigators and NPCs are implemented and correctly populated upon creation.
-    * ✅ "Add New..." buttons successfully open the `CharacterForm` for entity creation.
-    * ✅ Double-clicking an item in a list correctly opens the `CharacterSheetPopup` with detailed information.
+    * ✅ Set up the React project with TypeScript.
-    * ✅ The main UI correctly shows the campaign's name (with `*` for unsaved changes), a "Save" button, and the "Return to Main Menu" button.

-### 🟡 Phase 3: In-App Entity Management
-* **Status:** In Progress / Partially Implemented
-* **Details:**
-    * ✅ **Entity Creation:** The `CharacterForm` is functional for creating new Investigators and NPCs.
-    * ⚫ **Data Display on Load:**
-        * ⚫ Create a public method in `Main.cs` to populate the Investigator and NPC lists from the current campaign data.
-        * ⚫ Modify `MainMenu.cs` to call this new method after successfully loading a campaign.
-    * ⚫ **Entity Editing:**
-        * ⚫ Add an "Edit" button to the `CharacterSheetPopup`.
-        * ⚫ Create a method in `CharacterForm.cs` to populate its fields with an existing entity's data.
-        * ⚫ Update the save logic in `CharacterForm.cs` to handle modifying an existing entity.
-    * ⚫ **Entity Deletion:**
-        * ⚫ Add "Delete" buttons to the Investigator and NPC tabs.
-        * ⚫ Implement a confirmation dialog for deletion.
+    * ✅ Created the "Login" component to validate session codes via the API.
+    * ✅ Established and manage the WebSocket connection.
+    * ✅ Created a "Character Selection" component that displays the list of investigators.
-        * ⚫ Write the logic to remove the selected entity from the campaign data and update the UI.
+    * ✅ Implemented logic to send the player's character choice to the server.
-    * ✅ **Data Persistence:** The Investigator and NPC lists are confirmed to save correctly as part of the `Campaign` resource file.
+    * ✅ Created a "Character Sheet" component to display the detailed character data.
+    * 🟡 Implemented state management (using React Hooks).
+    * ⚫ Style all components for a clean and professional presentation using CSS.

-### ⚫ Phase 4: Networking and Session Management
+### ⚫ Phase 6: Information Control & Player View (Real-time)
 * **Status:** Not Started
 * **Details:**
-    * ⚫ No networking components (server/client logic) have been added to the project.
+    * ⚫ Implement logic for the GM to "push" updates (e.g., HP changes, status effects) to specific players.
+    * ⚫ The React frontend will listen for WebSocket messages and dynamically update the Character Sheet component.
+    * ⚫ The server will only send "revealed" data to player clients based on GM controls.

-### ⚫ Phase 5: Information Control & Player View
+### ⚫ Phase 7: Mobile-Friendly Player View
 * **Status:** Not Started
 * **Details:**
-    * ⚫ No GM-side controls for revealing or hiding information exist.
-    * ⚫ No player-specific view has been designed or implemented.
+    * ⚫ Use responsive CSS techniques to ensure the React components are usable on mobile devices.
+    * ⚫ Test and refine the layout for common phone and tablet screen sizes.

-### ⚫ Phase 6: Map Creation & Linking
+### ⚫ Phase 8: Map Creation & Linking
 * **Status:** Not Started
 * **Details:**
-    * ⚫ No TileMap-based map editor scene has been created.
+    * ⚫ Implement a TileMap-based map editor scene within the Godot application.
-    * ⚫ A system for importing map sprites has not been implemented.
+    * ⚫ Create a system for importing map sprites and tilesets.
-    * ⚫ The `Campaign` resource has no data structures for storing or linking to map files.
+    * ⚫ Associate saved maps with a specific "Location" entry within a Campaign.

-### ⚫ Phase 7: Interactive Map Overlays
+### ⚫ Phase 9: Interactive Map Overlays
 * **Status:** Not Started
 * **Details:**
-    * ⚫ Logic for adding dynamic elements like tokens or markers to a map is not implemented.
+    * ⚫ Allow GMs to add dynamic elements (tokens, markers) to a map.
+    * ⚫ Implement functionality for the GM to control the visibility and position of tokens.
-    * ⚫ The data structure for saving the state of map overlays does not exist.
+    * ⚫ Save the state of these tokens as part of the Location data.
+    * ⚫ (Advanced) Send map and token data to player clients for a shared tactical view.